Szymon-Czuszek/Python-Riddles/README.md

 **Readability and Simplicity:** The code is structured for readability and simplicity.
 It utilizes clear variable names and comments to explain the purpose of each step, making it easy to understand.

 **Solution:** To be found in the file *"Anagram Check.py"*

+## Riddle 3 - Missing Finder

+**Problem:** Given two arrays, find the missing element from the second array that is not present in the first array.

+Here are some reasons why this approach for the finder function is effective:

+**Efficiency:** The function uses the Counter class from the collections module to count occurrences of elements in arr1, resulting in a time complexity of O(n) where 'n' is the length of arr1.
+It efficiently subtracts counts of elements in arr2 from arr1, identifying the missing element.
+**Handling Different Lengths:** The function correctly handles scenarios where arr2 might have one fewer element than arr1.
+It compares the counts and identifies the missing element or handles cases where the missing element isn't found.

+**Solution:** To be found in the file *"Riddle 3 - Missing Finder.py"*